 Suzanne F. Delbanco is the executive director of Catalyst for Payment Reform.
-CPR is a non-profit organization working for coordinated action among the largest purchasers of health care and health plans to reform the way we pay for health care in the U.S. to improve quality and cost.
+CPR is a nonprofit organization working for coordinated action among the largest purchasers of health care and health plans to reform the way we pay for health care in the United States to improve quality and cost.

 In addition to her duties at CPR, Suzanne serves on the Coordinating Committee of the Measures Application Partnership for the Department of Health and Human Services, Healthcare Financial Management Association’s Healthcare Leadership Council, and the National Commission on Physician Payment Reform, the Health Care Incentives Improvement Institute board, the Anvita Health Advisory Council, and participates in the Healthcare Executives Leadership Network.
 Previously, Suzanne was the founding CEO of The Leapfrog Group.

 Suzanne holds a PhD in public policy from the Goldman School of Public Policy and a MPH from the School of Public Health at the University of California, Berkeley.